Home

 African history is harsh and brutal - even to this day conflict exists in between the African tribes and the different ethnic groups.

-History of Victoria Falls
+Activities of Historical Interest in Victoria Falls

 Return from History of Africa to our Home Page